ahay/src/book/data/new-zealand/parihaka-3d/readme.txt

 PSTM_full_angle.sgy               a 5.1 gbyte subset selected by Dennis Cooke parihaka\ inline\ cross\ line.png an inline/xline image of the subset

-There are 47-49 gybte data volumes:
+There are 47-49 gybte data volumes.
+These volumes are not on a server for you to download.
+I am trying to extract a subset to make available on a public server.
 C40502_Parihaka_M3D_Final_PSTM_Far_Stack_IL825-2815.SEGY
 C40502_Parihaka_M3D_Final_PSTM_Mid_Stack_IL824-2813.SEGY
 C40502_Parihaka_M3D_Final_PSTM_Near_Stack_IL824-2811.SEGY